Steps for a Smooth Application Process

 College Park, MD 20742

-Consider many of the wonderful volunteer opportunities in the Office of International & Leadership Programs to join us in our efforts to increase the number of engineering students studying abroad!
+- Consider many of the wonderful volunteer opportunities in the Office of Global Engineering Leadership to join us in our efforts to increase the number of engineering students studying abroad!

 Serve as a panelist at an engineering study abroad info session!

 Join PANGEA- a network of past engineering study abroad students committed to promoting study abroad to their peers and supporting exchange students studying at Maryland!

 Write a profile entry for the Office of Global Engineering Leadership website!